Fiserv/tenants-doc/validator/studio-validators.md

-# DevStudio Github Validator
+# Github Validators from Developer Studio

-DevStudio has developed a validation technique for all Tenant Github content.
-Validation is performed to validate and test Tenant's various files such as API specs file ,markdown files ,document explorer defination ,Tenant.json files and more.
-Validation check at Github repository helps DevStudio team to maintain and preserve standards and rules within the Tenant managed content.
+The Developer Studio Team has developed a validation technique to ensure that all the contents added by the tenants in the GitHub repositories are accurate and to check for syntax problems.
+These validation checks help the team to maintain and preserve standards and rules within the Tenant managed content.
+The validation rules apply to the OpenAPI specification files, markdown files, document-explorer-definition.yaml, tenant.json files and more.

-# Validator 'Github Workflow' powered by Github Action
+# Understanding Developer Studio Validators

-DevStudio validators are powered by Github Actions.
+Developer Studio validators are powered by GitHub actions.

-## Github Action and workflow
+## Github Actions and Workflows

-Github Action is an in-buit platform by Github for continous integration and continious developement.
-DevStudio Validators developed over Github workflows triggered by Github events such as Pull Request or Commits on feature branch(s).
+GitHub Actions are individual tasks that you can combine to create jobs and customize your workflow.
+On the other hand, GitHub Workflows are custom automated processes that you can set up in your repository to build, test, package, release, or deploy any project on GitHub.
+Developer Studio Validators are developed using Github workflows that were triggered by Github events such as Pull Request or Commits on feature branches.

-## Available Validator
+## Available Validators

-  * API Specification YAML file Validator
+  * OpenAPI Specification YAML file Validator
   * Markdown Validator
-  * Documentation explorer defination
+  * document-explorer-definition.yaml file validator
-  * Tenant configuration file
+  * tenant-config.yaml file validator

-## Navigating to Validator
+## Navigating to Validators inside your repository

- Every DevStudio is configured with Validator.
-To navigate github action please follow steps.
+ Every tenant repository is configured with these validators.
+To navigate to github action please follow the below steps:

 1. Navigate to Tenant Github Repository